PaulGilmartin/graph_wrap/README.md

  (or `ReadOnlyModelViewSet`) and which are registered via a router which inherits from [SimpleRouter]( https://www.django-rest-framework.org/api-guide/routers/#simplerouter).
 Alternatively, if you're using tastypie, the schema is only built from resources inheriting from `ModelResource`.

-* Any custom serializer fields which don't inherit from one of the [standard DRF serializer fields]( https://www.django-rest-framework.org/api-guide/fields/) will be mapped to a graphene GenericScalar.

-* Works only for JSON serialization.
+* Will only work for APIs which use JSON serialization.

 # GraphWrap for the Django REST Framework